The Ph.D. Application

 A complete graduate application has these 10 parts:

 - Application Form: The Graduate School strongly prefers that this form be submitted online.
+Here is the university's step-by-step guide to applying.
 The Linguistics Department encourages applicants to submit this form at least one week before the target date, in order to make it easier to submit other files electronically.

 - Application Fee: See the Graduate School website for information on current fees.
 The fee may be submitted online.
 The Linguistics Department and the university are committed to reducing barriers to applying to the doctoral program for Black, Indigenous and People of Color, as well as those facing financial hardship.
 In order to request a fee waiver, please follow the instructions on the Graduate School website, https://gradschool.umd.edu/feewaiverinformation.

 - Transcripts: Admission and enrollment require one complete set of official transcripts for completed and in-progress undergraduate and graduate degrees.
 Unofficial transcripts may be submitted during the process of application solely for the purposes of review.
 But official admission, and also enrollment, cannot be completed without transcripts that are official.
 Transcripts should be submitted in hard-copy form and sent to the Enrollment Services Office at the following address: University of Maryland College Park, ESO - Application for Graduate Admission, 0130 Mitchell Building, College Park MD 20742, USA.

 Applicants can upload scans of their transcripts during the application process, but if admitted then they need to provide official transcripts in order to enroll in the program.

 - Letters of Recommendation